tangrams/tangram-docs/pages/index.md

 The **Syntax Reference** section of the documentation enumerates and describes the objects allowed in the scene file, and enumerates all of their properties.

-Specific documentation about implementing Tangram is available in the **API documentation** for those platforms.
+Specific documentation about implementing Tangram on various platforms is available in the **API documentation**.
 The scene file syntax is platform-independent, and should function the same way everywhere – any exceptions are marked.

 ### Demos and Examples